LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/anonymous-functions.rst

       2

 The variable ``add`` refers to the anonymous function created on lines 1 through 3.
-We call the function using the variable name, followed by parentheses and arguments.
+We call the function using the *variable* name, since the function doesn't have a name.

 The visual analogy here is the same as that of a variable referring to a named function.

 .. todo:: insert anonymous function reference diagram

-.. note:: Like other variable declarations, an assignment statement using an anonymous function should be terminated by a semi-colon, ``;``.
+.. warning:: Like other variable declarations, an assignment statement using an anonymous function should be terminated by a semi-colon, ``;``.
 This is easy to overlook, since named functions do *not* end with a semi-colon.

 Check Your Understanding
 ------------------------